-Geological Mapping (ASGM) over 150 times, having first taught it in 2002 under the guidance of SCA's founder and class creator, Dan Tearpock.
-Sia holds an MA in Petroleum Geology from the University of London.
+"The only thing worse than training your employees and having them leave is not training them and having them stay."
+Henry Ford holds an MA in Petroleum Geology from the University of London.
 He was with the National Iranian Oil Co.
-(NIOC) in Tehran for 13 years, working as a geologist, a wellsite geologist, a senior geologist, and a geological advisor until 1979 when he joined Conoco.
+(NIOC) for 13 years until 1979 when he joined Conoco.
 While there, he worked as Senior Geologist, Chief Geologist, Exploration Manager, and New Ventures Vice President in Houston, Tunisia, Angola, and the UAE (Dubai), respectively.
 After early retirement in 1997, Sia moved to UMC/Ocean Energy to set up and manage their South Asia - Middle East Exploration Department and manage seven exploration blocks in Pakistan, Bangladesh, and Yemen.
 He has an extensive knowledge of the petroleum geology of the Middle East, South Asia, North Africa, and Offshore West Africa, and Brazil.